 Thordys turned back as they reached the edge of the square; her sisters had completed their task and were mounting their horses.
 She fought the urge to wave one last time, how she longed to see Valhalla once more.
 “Farewell dear sisters” she whispered to the wind.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Ciaron FoxWrite a Review